Castlemaine Art Museum: Policy

 Even so, the purchase coincided with that of Rupert Bunny's semi-allegorical 1932 Stepping Stones, and the policy remained still to prefer figurative studies, landscape and portraiture, but to permit semi-abstract works.

+Frank Fitzgerald writing in the Argus in 1947 noted the Drysdale and Bunny purchases and an increasing public interest in regional galleries, which he attributed "to the enterprise of the Castlemaine people, who within a few years have established in their town one of the best country art galleries in Australia."